WentseChen/xsj01.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Computer Science PhD student at Gerogia Tech.
-I am interested in robotics and machine learning.
+I am interested in robotics and machine learning, especially in Task and Motion Planing (TAMP).
+Currently, I focus on developing algorithms to enable robotic system to perform long-term tasks in high dimensional spaces.

 Prior to joining Georgia Tech, I finished my M.S at Massachusetts Institute of Technology and B.S at Peking University.
 In summer 2020, I interned at Uber ATG on self-driving car research.

 You can reach me at xsj AT gatech DOT edu.